sier/esx_simpleroulette/README.md

 How to :

 -Place your bet on Red / Black / Green

-  -win x2 on red&black
+-win x2 on Red&Black

-  -win x14 on green
+-win x14 on Green

 -Easy to configure
 -It is indeed simple.
 Why else would i call it "esx_simpleroulette".